oslego/better-twitter/README.md

 # Better Twitter

-Web Extension for Chrome, Firefox and Microsoft Edge.
+Web Extension for Google Chrome and Firefox.

-Hide what's not important to you on Twitter.com
+Hide what's not important for you on Twitter.com

 Toggle these preferences in the extension options page:

-- No fame: Hide number of followers and following count
+- **No fame**: Hide number of followers and following count
-- No vanity: Hide number of tweet likes, retweets and replies
+- **No vanity**: Hide number of tweet likes, retweets and replies
 - Hide promoted tweets
 - Hide retweets
+- Hide tweets liked by others
 - Hide “Trends for you”
 - Hide “Who to follow”
 - Hide website footer